-Let $\P$ be a presheaf $\i$-category (or any $\i$-topos), and let $L:\P\to\C\subseteq \P$ be an accessible left-exact localization, with right adjoint (inclusion) $G$ and unit $\eta$.
-Let $(\E,\F)$ be a (orthogonal) factorization system in $\P$, stable under basechange and with the property that $L$ preserves both classes, i.e.~if $f$ belongs to $\F$ (resp.~$\E$) then also $GLf$ belongs to $\F$ (resp.~$\E$).
+\begin{blanko}{\Qi topoi.} Let $\P$ be an $\infty$-topos, and let $L:\P\to\X\subset \P$ be an accessible left-exact localization, with right adjoint (inclusion) $G$ and unit $\eta$.
+Let $(\E,\F)$ be a stable factorization system in $\P$ with the property that $GL$ preserves $\F$, i.e.~if $f$ belongs to $\F$ then also $GLf$ belongs to $\F$.
 We say that an object $Q\in \P$ is {\em $\F$-separated} with respect to $L$ if $\eta_Q: Q\to GLQ$ belongs to $\F$.
-Let $\Q \subseteq \P$ denote the full subcategory consisting of the $\F$-separated objects.
-We define an {\em \qi topos} to be a presentable $\i$-category which arises in this way; that is, as the $\i$-category of $\F$-separated objects in a presheaf $\i$-category equipped with an accessible left-exact localization $L$ and a basechange-stable factorization system $(\E,\F)$ which is preserved by $L$.
+Let $\Q \subset \P$ denote the full subcategory consisting of the $\F$-separated objects.
+We define an {\em \qi topos} to be a presentable $\infty$-category which arises in this way; that is, as the $\infty$-category of $\F$-separated objects in an $\infty$-topos equipped with an accessible left-exact localization $L$ and a stable factorization system $(\E,\F)$ such that $GL$ preserves $\F$.

-An important example of this situation is the factorization system ($n$-connected, $n$-truncated), which is stable by [HTT 6.5.1.16]: any left-exact localization preserves $n$-truncated maps,\footnote{[HTT, Prop.~5.5.6.16]} and it also preserves $n$-connected maps if both domain and codomain are $\i$-topoi (so that $L$ is the left-adjoint part of a geometric morphism).\footnote{[HTT, Prop.~6.5.1.16 (4)]} \end{blanko}
+An important example of this situation is the factorization system ($n$-connected, $n$-truncated): this is stable by Proposition~\ref{nconnstable}, and any left-exact localization preserves $n$-truncated maps by [HTT~5.5.6.16]. \end{blanko}

-The following theorem is an $\i$-version of Proposition~3.3 and Corollary 3.4 of Garner and Lack~\cite{Garner-Lack:1106.5331}.
-Our proof draws upon their arguments. \begin{theorem} Let $\X$ be an $\i$-topos, presented as a left-exact localization $L:\P\to\X\subseteq\P$ of an $\i$-topos $\P$ equipped with a basechange-stable factorization system $(\E,\F)$ which is preserved by $L$, and let $\Q\subseteq\P$ denote the full subcategory of $\F$-separated objects.
-Then the inclusion functors $\overline{G}:\X\to\Q$ and $G':\Q\to\P$ admit left adjoints $\overline{L}:\Q\to\X$ and $L':\P\to\Q$, respectively, such that $\overline{L}$ is left-exact and $L'$ preserves the factorization system $(\E,\F)$ and has stable units (so in particular $L'$ is locally cartesian). \end{theorem} The proof follows the following few remarks.
+The following theorem is an $\infty$-version of Proposition~3.3 and Corollary 3.4 of Garner and Lack~\cite{Garner-Lack:1106.5331}, relativized to more general factorization systems.
+Our proof draws upon their arguments. \begin{theorem} Let $\X$ be an $\infty$-topos, presented as a left-exact localization $L:\P\to\X\subset\P$ of an $\infty$-topos $\P$ equipped with a stable factorization system $(\E,\F)$ such that $GL$ preserves $\F$, and let $\Q\subset\P$ denote the full subcategory of $\F$-separated objects.
+Then the inclusion functors $\overline{G}:\X\to\Q$ and $G':\Q\to\P$ admit left adjoints $\overline{L}:\Q\to\X$ and $L':\P\to\Q$, respectively, such that $\overline{L}$ is left-exact and $G'L'$ preserves the factorization system $(\E,\F)$ and preserves pullbacks over $L'$-local objects (so in particular $L'$ is locally cartesian). \end{theorem}

-\begin{blanko}{Univalence in \qi topoi.} The theorem says that any \qi topos arises as an accessible localization with stable units and which preserves the class $\F$.
-In the classical case, with the (epi-mono) factorization system, this is one of the possible characterizations of quasitopoi \cite{Garner-Lack:1106.5331}.
-In particular, an \qi topos is presentable and locally cartesian closed.